groundhoggwp/groundhogg/README.txt

 == Changelog ==

 = 2.5 =

+For all details in this release [see the roundup on Groundhogg.io](https://www.groundhogg.io/updates/groundhogg-2-5-shows-a-glimpse-of-whats-coming-down-the-pipeline/)

 * ADDED All new contact filtering system replaces the old advanced search filters to give a superior contact searching experience.
 * ADDED New "Groundhogg" widget to the admin bar for contact searching, adding contacts, and scheduling broadcasts.
 * ADDED Unquantifiable levels of Groundhogg 3.0 preparation.
 * TWEAKED New contact quick editing UI.
 * TWEAKED New broadcast scheduling UI.
+* TWEAKED Bumped minimum support WordPress version to 5.0 from 4.9

 = 2.4.7.6 (2021-07-30) =
 * FIXED Sales manager unable to edit contacts even though they can see them